ts1/uctoth/README.md

 Sample scripts are in `samples` directory, copy them.

 ```
-cp samples/selfplay-loop samples/reg-loop samples/match-loop .
+cp samples/selfplay-loop samples/reg-loop .
 ```

 Edit the scripts as you need.
-Then run `reg-loop` in one terminal, `match-loop` in another, and `selfplay-loop` in the third.
+Then run `reg-loop` in one terminal, and `selfplay-loop` in another.
-This setup uses 3 CPU threads, but if it isn't enough for your machine, you may run `selfplay-loop` as many as you want.
+This setup uses 2 CPU threads, but if it isn't enough for your machine, you may run `selfplay-loop` as many as you want.

 The trick is simple.
 All selfplay scripts watches `scores.json` to change.
 When `reg-loop` finished creating a new `scores.json`, selfplay scripts exit and invoked again by shell script.

-`match-loop` also uses this feature, it plays games until `scores.json` is updated.

 `watch` script is useful for watching to see if everything is working well.